 - The PhD program provides rigorous training in empirical research methods.
 By the end of their training, students in this program are prepared to provide not only normative recommendations regarding ethics and public health policy but also to function as independent researchers conducting empirical bioethics research related to public health and health policy.

-Bioethics and Health Policy is a track within the Department of Health Policy and Management, Johns Hopkins Bloomberg School of Public Health.
-The Bioethics and Health Policy track is designed for students who want bioethics to be the distinguishing characteristic of their careers in public health.
+Bioethics and Health Policy is a concentration within the Department of Health Policy and Management, Johns Hopkins Bloomberg School of Public Health.
+The Bioethics and Health Policy concentration is designed for students who want bioethics to be the distinguishing characteristic of their careers in public health.
 Students complete the Health Policy and Management Departmental core requirements, including courses in health policy, epidemiology, and biostatistics.
-Specifically for the bioethics track, students also are required to complete coursework in bioethics, moral philosophy, and public health law.
-These requirements are satisfied, in part, through the Department of Philosophy of the Johns Hopkins University and the Kennedy Institute of Ethics at Georgetown University.
+Specifically for the bioethics concentration, students also are required to complete coursework in bioethics, moral philosophy, and public health law.
+These requirements are satisfied, in part, through the Department of Philosophy of the Johns Hopkins University, Department of Philosophy of Georgetown University and the Kennedy Institute of Ethics at Georgetown University.

 Original doctoral research conducted by students focuses on a public health policy challenge of interest with important ethical questions.
 Students both analyze quantitative or qualitative empirical information (primary or secondary data) about specific areas of public health or health policy and conduct original conceptual work examining the ethical implications of their question and/or findings.
 Students are required to have a theoretical ethics chapter in their dissertations in addition to the other chapters traditionally required.

-Students in the Bioethics and Health Policy PhD track are required to take courses in public health, health policy, and bioethics.
+Students in the Bioethics and Health Policy PhD concentration are required to take courses in public health, health policy, and bioethics.
 Students take course work in epidemiology and biostatistics and in health policy and health services research.
-Bioethics requirements include one year of moral philosophy (at the JHU Philosophy Department or Georgetown University), one year of bioethics methods (half at JHSPH and half at Georgetown), and introductory and advanced bioethics courses at JHSPH and at Georgetown.
+Bioethics requirements include one year of moral philosophy (at the JHU Philosophy Department or Georgetown University), and introductory and advanced bioethics courses at JHSPH, JHU Philosophy Department or Georgetown.
 All requirements are available at the PhD Program in Bioethics and Health Policy Website.

-All doctoral students in the Bioethics and Health Policy track are expected to:
+All doctoral students in the Bioethics and Health Policy concentration are expected to:

-- Complete the required coursework for a) the School of Public Health, b) the Department of Health Policy and Management, and c) the Bioethics track;
+- Complete the required coursework for a) the School of Public Health, b) the Department of Health Policy and Management, and c) the Bioethics concentration;

 - Complete at least 300 hours of research assistance, working on at least two different research projects.
 These can be for pay or for credit;